acts-project/acts/docs/core/geometry.md

 In track reconstruction, only an effective material description is needed, i.e. non-physical values in regards of the atomic number, the elementary charge or even the density are allowed, as long as the effective relative radiation length and $A/Z \times \rho$ ratio can be retrieved.
-This enables compatictification of the material description, as the element composition record does not have to be kept.
+This enables the compactification of the material description, as the element composition record does not have to be kept.
 ```

-Surface based material extends this material information by representative
+Surface based material extends this material information by a representative
-thickness, the corresponding object is called {class}`Acts::MaterialSlab`.
+thickness; the corresponding object is called {class}`Acts::MaterialSlab`.
 The
 thickness hereby can be arbitrarily chosen in order to regulate the material
 budget, it does not have to represent the actual thickness of a detector
 element.
 To attach it to a surface, a dedicated {class}`Acts::SurfaceMaterial`